Liam Kelly (footballer, born 1995): Crawley Town

-On 22 June 2023, Crawley Town announced the signing of Kelly on a two-year contract.
-He scored his first goal for Crawley in a 3–2 win over Grimsby Town on 28 September 2023.

-Following a seventh-place finish in the regular season, Crawley took part in the League Two play-offs.
+On 22 June 2023, Crawley Town announced the signing of Kelly on a two-year contract, with Kelly having turned down Rochdale's offer of a new contract.
+He was given his debut for Crawley on 5 August 2023 in a 1–0 win over Bradford City, and scored his first goal for Crawley in a 3–2 win over Grimsby Town on 28 September 2023, which was described as a "stunner into the top corner from 25 yards".
+Kelly had also recorded the joint-most assists in the league by the end of September, and he was nominated for the EFL League Two Player of the Month award for September 2023, though it was instead awarded to Louie Barry of Stockport County.
+Across the 2023–24 season, Kelly scored four goals in 37 league matches as Crawley finished 7th in League Two and qualified for the League Two play-offs, securing this after a 2–0 home win over Grimsby Town in the final match of the season.
 The club beat MK Dons 8–1 over two legs in the semi-final, which was the biggest win in EFL play-offs history; Kelly scored the opener and also provided an assist in the 3–0 first leg win at home on 7 May, and also provided an assist in the 5–1 away win in the second leg on 11 May.
 On 19 May 2024, Crawley won 2–0 in the 2024 League Two play-off final against Crewe Alexandra at Wembley Stadium and gained promotion to League One; Kelly provided the assist for Danilo Orsi's first-half opener, and scored the second into an open net in the 85th minute.
 Kelly was given the man of the match award for all three play-off matches.
+Mark Dunford of Sussex Express claimed that Kelly was arguably Crawley's standout player over the 2023–24 season, highlighting his performances in the play-off matches in particular.